Djibouti at the 1988 Summer Olympics: Athletics

+Many of the athletics events of the 1988 Summer olympics were held at the Seoul Olympic Stadium (pictured above).

 Djibouti was represented by five male athletes at the 1988 Summer Olympics in athletics: Hoche Yaya Aden, Ismael Hassan, Talal Omar Abdillahi, Hussein Ahmed Salah, and Omar Moussa.
 These were the first Summer Olympic Games that Aden, Hassan, Abdillahi, and Moussa participated in.
 Ahmad Salah had previously competed in the 1984 Summer Olympics.

 Hoche Yaya Aden competed in the men's 1500 meters, where he finished twelfth in his heat, failing to advance to the next round.
 The medals in the event went to athletes from Kenya, Great Britain, and East Germany.

 Ismael Hassan competed in the men's 5000 meters, where he finished fourteenth in his heat, failing to advance to the next round.
 The medals in the event went to athletes from Kenya, West Germany, and East Germany.

 Talal Omar Abdlillahi competed in the men's 10000 meters, where he finished eighteenth heat, failing to advance to the next round.
 The medals in the event went to athletes from Morocco, Italy, and Kenya.

 Hussein Ahmed Salah and Omar Moussa both competed in the men's marathon.
 Ahmad Salah finished the marathon in two hours, ten minutes, and fifty-nine seconds claiming the bronze medal for the event.
 He finished only twenty-seven seconds behind the gold medalist.
 Moussa finished the marathon in two hours, twenty-five minutes and twenty-five seconds placing forty-ninth of the 118 athletes who competed.
 The gold and silver medals in the event went to athletes from Italy, and Kenya.